GerardoIuliano/MuSe/README.md

     test "hardhat test --bail && forge test --fail-fast" }
 ```
-If you make SuMo use hardhat to compile the contracts, make sure that the ```buildDir``` points to the hardhat compiled artifacts and not to the forge ones, and vice versa.
+If you make MuSe use hardhat to compile the contracts, make sure that the ```buildDir``` points to the hardhat compiled artifacts and not to the forge ones, and vice versa.

 # Mutation Operators 👾